Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Sturmscharführer Josef Klehr (Life & 15yrs Imprisonment)

-SS Oberscharführer Kurt Knittel (Fate Unknown)
+SS Oberscharführer Kurt Knittel (Died January 27, 1988 in Karlsruhe)

 SS Unterscharführer Hans Koch (Life Imprisonment)